djthorpe/gopi/docs/chapter03.md

 ## Emitting events

-When you develop your own tools you may want to emit your own events.
+When you develop tools you may want to emit your own events.
 There's an application method `Emit` which does that:

 ```go